xiuchengquek/kingfisher/README.md

 POST| /rest | 200 |  xhr | Post data |
 GET | /js/* | 200 | *.js | javascript libraries |
 GET | /hclust| 200 | Do hiercherical clustering |newick format representing hiercherical clustering results

+## Componenets of KingFisherApp

+In short the kingfisher app can be catogrised in 5 main plots

+- Lineplot
+    - Generated using google chart
+    - Shows changes of mutation over time
+- Boxplot
+    - Generated using custom d3 code
+    - Shows the distribution of variant allelic frequency score for each mutation
+- Phylogenetic Tree
+    - Generated using custom d3 code
+    - show how the mutation clusters according to their variaamt allelic frequency score
+- Fishbone
+    - Generated using custom d3 code
+    - representation of the clonal evolution based on clustering and varaint allelic frequency score
+    - mutations belonging to the same clusters are represented by a single node
+    - parent, child and sibling relationship are infered from the changes of variant allelic frequency score over time of each clusters
+    ( see technical challenges below for more info)
+- Fish Plot
+    - Generated using custome d3 code

+## Technical Challenges

+One of the main challenge in the king fisher app was to infer the parent, child and sibling relationship betweeen the different clusters of mutations.

+Biologically, different group of mutations can developed and evolve over time; Cancer cell are able to aquire more mutations on top of their exisiting mutations.

+A parent-child relationship is established when a set of mutations occurs at a early stages of the cancer evolution (parents) give rise clones with addition set of mutations (child)

+A sibling relationship occurs when 2 set of mutations arise from the same parents , but exhibits different patterns in changes of the variant allelic frequency

+The challenge here is to identify these relationship based on the numeric value of allelic frequency and how they changes over time.

+To do so we did a pairwise comparision the variant allelic frequency of mutations of each mutations with one another.

+A node is considered a child to a parent node when the variant allelic frequency of the child node is smaller than that of its parent for all time point.

+Sibling relationship occurs when 2 nodes do not posses a child-parent relationship.

+Finally we have to do find construct the evolution track ( fish bone) using a link array and tree recursion.